defenseunicorns/uds-core/src/keycloak/chart/README.md

 ### Dev Mode

 When `devMode: true` is set, the chart will deploy a single Keycloak Pod with an in-memory database and scaling turned off.
 Dev Mode also leverages PVCs by default for `data` and `themes`.

-Using an external database with Dev Mode is not supported.
+Using an external database with Dev Mode enabled is not supported.

 Dev Mode enables debug logging for Keycloak.
 To configure debug logging outside of Dev Mode, set `debug: true` in your values.